NREL/EnergyPlus/design/FY2023/NFP-Space Sizing and HVAC.md

  - Original April 26, 2023
  - Revised May 5, 2023 - and now for something somewhat different
  - Revised May 19, 2023 - add conf call and email comments, add design
+ - Revised Jun 14, 2023 - some editing and more design

 ## Table of Contents ##